armunalam/CGPA-Calculator/README.md

 **Note:** Unfortunately, you will have to build the calculator from source code if you are on macOS or Windows.
 In that case, please refer to the following section.

 ## Building
-To build the CGPA Calculator from source code, you need the following prerequisites:
+To build the CGPA Calculator from source code, you need the following dependencies:
 * wxWidgets
 * make

-Once you acquire the prerequisites, open the Terminal and `cd` to the main directory of this repository.
+Once you acquire the dependencies, open the Terminal and `cd` to the main directory of this repository.

 Then run the following command:
 ```